Investigations of MWISP Clumps: 13CO Clump Source Catalog and Physical Properties: Distance Determination

 Each spectrum undergoes classification according to the method depicted in Figure \ref{KDA_HI_Spectral}.
 For HILine1s, majority voting determines the overall classification, with ties defaulting to unknown.
 When the predominant classification from HILine1s matches those derived from HILine2 or HILine3, we adopt that classification; otherwise, the distance remains undetermined.

-\item Matching IRDCs (6): The kinematic distance assignment for Infrared Dark Clouds (IRDCs) relies on their mid-infrared extinction features against Galactic background emission \citep{IRDC_1}.
+\item Matching Infrared Dark Clouds (IRDCs) (6): The kinematic distance assignment for IRDCs relies on their mid-infrared extinction features against Galactic background emission \citep{IRDC_1}.
 Since detecting extinction requires mid-infrared radiation from the inner Galactic disk, this method tends to favor near-distance solutions \citep{IRDC_3,ATLASGAL_2018,SEDIGISM_2,HiGal_Dist}, with an associated uncertainty of approximately 10\% \citep{IRDC_3}.

 If an IRDC lies within an SR, and the SR at the center of the IRDC exhibits the most velocity channels along the line of sight, the SR is classified as near.
-Due to line-of-sight blending, an IRDC may correspond to multiple SRs at different velocities; however, IRDCs generally correspond to the strongest velocity component \citep[e.g.][]{IRDC_4}.
+Due to line-of-sight blending, an IRDC may correspond to multiple SRs at different velocities; however, IRDCs generally correspond to the strongest velocity component \citep[e.g.,][]{IRDC_4}.
 This approach helps minimize the interference of weaker components by the stronger ones, thereby enhancing the accuracy of the classification.

-\item Parameter Relations Method (7): Distance determination based on the empirical $\sigma_v$-$R$ relation \citep{KDA_Method_PR_1} resolves near and far kinematic ambiguities by requiring consistency with established scaling laws, a methodology widely implemented in inner Galactic molecular cloud studies \citep{KDA_Method_PR_4,KDA_Method_PR_5,SEDIGISM_2}.
+\item Parameter relations method (7): Distance determination based on the empirical $\sigma_v$-$R$ relation \citep{KDA_Method_PR_1} resolves near and far kinematic ambiguities by requiring consistency with established scaling laws, a methodology widely implemented in inner Galactic molecular cloud studies \citep{KDA_Method_PR_4,KDA_Method_PR_5,SEDIGISM_2}.
 However, as demonstrated in Section~\ref{PRs_DS} and corroborated by previous investigations \citep[e.g.,][]{KDA_Method_PR_2,Review_13,CFA_2017,MWISP_Analysis_Feng_2024}, the composite parameter relation \(\sigma_v\)–\(\Sigma R\) exhibits reduced scatter and demonstrates enhanced robustness across diverse dynamical environments within the Milky Way.
-Accordingly, we adopt this scaling relation as the premise for developing near or far distance discriminants \citep{CFA_2017}.
+Accordingly, we adopt this scaling relation as the premise for developing near- or far-distance discriminants \citep{CFA_2017}.